-The Master of Arts in Communication is a 36-credit hour program, which brings both theoretical and Christian perspectives to bear on practical problems and provides a foundational understanding of communication through an interdisciplinary foundation and core courses.
-Additional coursework will be accomplished in a specific concentration, along with electives and a culminating activity that allows students to design, implement, and evaluate a project which effectively applies an interdisciplinary understanding of communication studies to a real-life situation.
+The Master of Arts in Strategic Communication and Leadership is a 36-credit hour program, which brings both theoretical and Christian perspectives to bear on practical problems and provides a foundational understanding of communication through an interdisciplinary foundation of core courses.
+The program allows students to design, implement, and evaluate a project which effectively applies an interdisciplinary understanding of communication studies to a real-life situation.